maven2306/alzheimers-gene-analysis/README.md

  Figure 3.
 Four violin plots show in which region each gene’s expression pattern is statistically different between patients and controls.
 TOMM40 shows a statistically different pattern in SFG, APOC1 in PC, PVRL2 in HIP, APOE in MTG.
 </div>

+ ## PPI-NETWORKS
+Afterwards, we looked for protein-protein interactions between the genes found in the GWAS analysis.
+This gave us a broader perspective and understanding of how these proteins work, and how these interactions and associations between each other could be one of the targets for future research in Alzheimer's Disease.
+To do this we used the datasets given by Sügis et al, 2019.
+We found 128 genes that interact with our 44 significant AD genes found in the GWAS.
+One significant AD gene we focused on was APOE, and to determine its predicted protein interaction partners, we used the database STRING.
+In the figure below, the known interactions from curated databases and the experimentally determined ones are shown.
+They are all proteins that interact with APOE affecting Alzheimer’s.